IHDE-Alliance/solarnet_metadata/docs/_templates/parta.md

 `INFO_URL` should point to a human-readable web page describing “everything” about the data set: what it is, how to use it, links to e.g., user guides, instrument/site/telescope descriptions, descriptions of caveats, information about data rights, preferred acknowledgements, whom to contact if you have questions, and repositories of observing/engineering logs.

 Upon ingestion of (meta)data into an SVO, the material pointed to by `INFO_URL` and `OBS_LOG` (Section 5.5) might be “harvested” and preserved in such a way that it is possible to retrieve a copy even if the original source is no longer available.
 It might be possible for an SVO to recursively harvest pages/documents and even auxiliary data such as flat fields being linked to from `INFO_URL`.
-The harvesting will have to be restricted somehow - presumably limited to links pointing beside or below `INFO_URL`[^footnote-9] and `OBS_LOG`.
+The harvesting will have to be restricted somehow - presumably limited to links pointing beside or below `INFO_URL`[^footnote-8] and `OBS_LOG`.

-[^footnote-9]: E.g.,a short form of the contents of `PRMODEn`, see Section8.2.
+[^footnote-8]: E.g., with `INFO_URL``='http://some.site/this/guide.html'`,documents `http://some.site/this/manual.pdf` and `http://some.site/this/subdirectory/auxiliary.dat` might be harvested if it is (recursively) referenced from `guide.html`, but not `http://some.site/other/use.pdf`.

 Any other administrative information pertaining to the file should also be included at the `INFO_URL`.